jhawthorn/execjs-fastnode/README.md

 ## Is this production ready?

-Probably not, but I hope it will be soon.
+Maybe?
+It needs more testing to be labeled as such.
+If you encounter any troubles please [file an issue](https://github.com/jhawthorn/execjs-fastnode/issues/new).

-It is not yet threadsafe and no effort is made to handle catastrophic errors (Node.js crashing, running out of memory, being killed).
+Currently minimal effort is made to handle catastrophic errors: Node.js crashing, running out of memory, being killed.
+All of which result in Errno::EPIPE: Broken pipe for fufure ExecJS calls.

 It's probably fine for development.